 - Classsic & Signature dose size: 14-18 grams

-In general, the sheer amount of upgrades and bundles is a little bit confusing with the Flair line-up at the moment.
-For their own sake, I hope that they’re able to streamline it a bit more.
+In general, the sheer amount of upgrades and bundles is a little bit confusing with the Flair line-up.
+For their own sake, I hope they can streamline it a bit more.

 Bigger isn’t always better.

-The bigger basket is nice to have; however, it’s not something of a deal-breaker for me.
-Usually, I’ll go for a dose of around 16-19 grams no matter which model I brew with.
+The bigger basket is lovely to have; however, it’s not something of a deal-breaker for me.
+Usually, I’ll go for a dose of around 16-19 grams, no matter which model I brew with.

-The Pro also comes with a massive brew head compared to its little brother (520 vs. 265 g).
+The Pro also has a massive brew head compared to its little brother (520 vs. 265 g).
 The idea is that more thermal mass increases temperature stability.
 This, of course, is the case.
-However, the bigger brew head also requires more energy to be heated.
+However, the more oversized brew head also requires more energy to be heated.
 It’s a considerable chunk of stainless steel.

-At the beginning of my testing phase, I realized that many of my shots were lacking some sweetness.
+At the beginning of my testing phase, I realized that many of my shots lacked some sweetness.
 Once I became more diligent about preheating, I immediately brewed improved espresso.

 Luckily, there’s a preheat cap with the Pro, which is rather handy.
-The lid is made of silicone and easily slides on to the bottom of the brew head.
+The lid is silicone and easily slides onto the bottom of the brew head.
 Then you can pour hot water directly into the cylinder — no need to mess around with a bowl.

 I did get better results when preheating twice.

-With the basic version, however, I felt like my shots were well-extracted even with a single preheat.
+However, with the basic version, I felt like my shots were well-extracted, even with a single preheat.
 Science seems to back up this thesis.

 Again, pre-heating isn’t as complicated as one might fear with neither of the versions.
-Even though the Flair Classic & Signature don’t come with a cap, you can insert the piston to create a seal, and then turn the two upsides down.
-You can then add boiling water, and leave it to preheat while you dose and prep.
+Even though the Flair Classic & Signature don’t come with a cap, but you can insert the piston to create a seal and then turn it upside down.
+Then, add boiling water and leave it to preheat while you dose and prep.

 With the portafilter itself, there are some significant differences.
 The Pro is bottomless.
-While that doesn’t change anything in terms of flavor, it’s pretty awesome to be able to see every little detail of the extraction process.
+While that doesn’t change anything in terms of flavor, it’s pretty awesome to see every little detail of the extraction process.

 The standard portafilter has a spout, and due to the plastic, it does feel quite a bit cheaper.

-The portafilter I was testing was the upgraded Signature-version, where you can remove the plastic spout and brew bottomless.
-Even though it’s not quite as visible as with the Pro, you still get some of visual feedback on your dose, prep & tamp.
-I imagine you could put a small mirror (or camera phone) at an angle, if you really want to geek out and monitor every step of your extraction.
-You can also bend down and keep an eye on the basket but that would make pulling the lever with the right amount of pressure more challenging.
+The portafilter I tested was the upgraded Signature version, where you can remove the plastic spout and brew bottomless.
+Even though it’s not quite as visible as with the Pro, you still get some visual feedback on your dose, prep & tamp.
+I imagine you could put a small mirror (or camera phone) at an angle to geek out and monitor every step of your extraction.
+You can also bend down and keep an eye on the basket, but that would make pulling the lever with the right amount of pressure more challenging.

 The Pro portafilter has a bigger diameter, which makes it more like a traditional one.
-The Flair Signature basket is a lot deeper and more narrow than you’d typically see on traditional espresso makers.
-This means that it’s easier to create pressure because there are fewer square inches.
+The Flair Signature basket is much deeper and more narrow than you’d typically see on traditional espresso makers.
+This means it’s easier to create pressure because there are fewer square inches.
 It also means that you can use slightly coarser grounds.

-In my experience, these two side-effects were positive.
-With the standard, it felt as if I could use less strength when pressing down the lever.
+In my experience, these two side effects were positive.
+With the standard, it felt like I could use less strength when pressing down the lever.

-I crave an delicious shot, not a workout, so for me, this was positive.
+I crave a delicious shot, not a workout, so for me, this was positive.

-Being able to use a coarser grind is not something that meant a great deal to me since I have capable grinders, however, some potential Flair owners out there might only have something like a Baratza Encore.
-I have a feeling they can probably get away with using the standard with a grinder like that (you’ll have to do the espresso mod, though).
+Using a coarser grind is not something that meant a great deal to me since I have capable grinders; however, some potential Flair owners out there might only have something like a Baratza Encore.
+I feel they can probably get away with using the standard with a grinder like that (you’ll have to do the espresso mod, though).

 As mentioned before, you can get the pressure gauge for the standard as an upgrade.